-If you try to log in to your Dashlane account, using either an invalid security code or two-factor authentication code, or using a wrong master password, too many times in a row then your account will be blocked.
-In this case, click the Contact us button at the bottom of the page.
+Remember that if you try to log in to your Dashlane account too many times using either an invalid security code or two-factor authentication code, or else using the wrong Master Password, then your account will be blocked.
+If this occurs, please contact User Support.

 If you are using the 6-digit security code sent to your email address